 Critical listening is all about helping learners not only comprehend the spoken message, but how to evaluate it.
 They are able to scrutinize and analyze the message, looking for logic and statements that either support or negate the stated message, in order to be convinced that the speaker is credible.
 Teaching students how to recognize bias, distinguish among fact and opinion, and detecting propaganda techniques are skills that enable them to listen critically.

 Appreciative listening is appreciating the overall style of the speaker and is fairly individualistic.
 As we listen at this level, different aspects of what we are hearing catch our attention.
 This is why some might enjoy listening to some types of poetry, songs, musical scores more so than others.
-Teaching students how to recognizing the power of language, appreciate oral interpretations, and understand the power of imagination are ways to help learners become appreciative listeners.
+Teaching students how to recognize the power of language, appreciate oral interpretations, and understand the power of imagination are ways to help learners become appreciative listeners.

 In summary, there are five listening levels and each has associated skills.
 These are shown in the table below.
 Teaching listening skills to students is about showing them how to listen rather than telling them to listen.